mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 ## Image Implementation

+Marked by reviewing pixel dimensions and file sizes of images.
+Use your operating system, Photoshop or Figma to check your images sizes in pixels.

 * No attempt to add images to your page.
 * Code is in place but images fail to load.
 * Code is in place, images load but are not optimised for the web.